York, Newcastle and Berwick Railway: Great North of England Railway

 On 13 October 1835 the York and North Midland Railway (Y&NMR) was formed to connect York to London by building a line from York to a junction on the planned North Midland Railway at Normanton.
-Two weeks later the Great North of England Railway (GNER) was formed during a meeting of representatives of the York & North Midland and Stockton & Darlington Railway (S&DR).
+Two weeks later the Great North of England Railway (GNER) was formed during a meeting of representatives of the York and North Midland Railway and the Stockton and Darlington Railway (S&DR).
 Joseph Pease of the S&DR had a plan for a line north from York to Newcastle that ran over 1+1/2 mi of the S&DR between Darlington and Croft-on-Tees.
 To allow both sections to open at around the same time, permission for the more difficult line through the hills from Darlington to Newcastle was to be sought in 1836 and a bill for the easier line south of Darlington to York presented the following year.
 Pease had specified a formation wide enough for four tracks, so that freight could be carried at 30 mph and passengers at 60 mph, and George Stephenson had detailed plans by November.

 The act of Parliament for the 34+1/2 mi section from Newcastle to Darlington, the Great North of England Railway Act 1836 (6 & 7 Will.
 4. c. cv), was given royal assent on 4 July 1836, but little work had been done by the time that the 43 mi from Croft to York received permission on 12 July following year.
 In August a general meeting decided to start work on the southern section, but construction was delayed by poor labour relations with masons building the bridge over the River Tees at Croft, and after several bridges collapsed the engineer Thomas Storey was replaced by Robert Stephenson.
 At York a joint GNER and Y&NMR terminus was built in the city, trains entering through a pointed arch in the city wall.
 On 4 January 1841 the railway opened for coal traffic using S&DR locomotives, but by the time the railway opened to passengers on 30 March its own locomotives had arrived from R & W Hawthorn.
 From York, trains called at stations at: